-Why Study Human Rights?
+Why a Comparative Study of Human Rights?

 - Learn about cultural resistance and land rights from Mapuche indigenous communities in Chile.